State Historical Society of Iowa

-The State Historical Society of Iowa (SHSI), a division of the Iowa Department of Cultural Affairs, serves as the official historical repository for the State of Iowa and also provides grants, public education, and outreach about Iowa history and archaeology.
+The State Historical Society of Iowa (SHSI), a division of the Iowa Department of Administrative Affairs, serves as the official historical repository for the State of Iowa and also provides grants, public education, and outreach about Iowa history and archaeology.
 The SHSI maintains a museum, library, archives, and research center in Des Moines and a research library in Iowa City, as well as several historic sites in Iowa.
 It was founded in 1857 in Iowa City, where it was first affiliated with the University of Iowa.
 As the organization grew in size and collections, it became a separate state agency headquartered near the Iowa Capitol in Des Moines.
+Since March 2024, the Administrator of the State Historical Society of Iowa has been Valerie Van Kooten.

 SHSI publications

-The SHSI currently publishes the Annals of Iowa.
+The SHSI currently publishes The Annals of Iowa, edited by Dr. Andrew Klumpp.
 In the past it published the Iowa Heritage Illustrated, Goldfinch, the Iowa Journal of History and Politics, and the Iowa Historical Record.
 It also currently produces an e-newsletter, the Iowa Historian.